UNINETTSigma2/documentation/training/events/2025-05-hpc-on-boarding.md

 # HPC On-boarding 05-08 May 2025

-The Norwegian Research Infrastructure Services (**NRIS**) is offering an on-boarding hands-on course for new users of HPC systems.
+The Norwegian Research Infrastructure Services (**NRIS**) is offering an on-boarding hands-on course for new users of high performance computing (HPC) systems.

-The course is highly recommended  for all new users of national HPC systems (Saga, Fram, Betzy) and all interested in the field.
+The course is highly recommended  for all new users of the national HPC systems (Saga, Fram, Betzy) and all interested in the field.
 **Targeted Audience**: The course is aimed at students, researchers and employees of any background.
 We assume no prior knowledge of what an HPC is or how to use it.
-For those who have little experience with UNIX-like operating systems such as Linux or who have never worked on the command line of a terminal, the first day of the course is dedicated for you.
+For those with little experience using UNIX-like operating systems such as Linux or working on the command line of a terminal, the first day of the course is designed specifically for you.

 **The course is open to all and free of charge.**